bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-12-16-newsletter.md

 backups and links to a proposal for a new version of PSBTs.
-Also included are our regular sections with summaries of changes to services and client software, popular questions and answers from the Bitcoin StackExchange, new releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections with summaries of changes to services and client software, popular questions and answers from the Bitcoin Stack Exchange, new releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.

 ## Action items